cao-jack/jackcao.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors

-description: "Jack Cao is a PhD student in social psychology at Harvard University and will soon be a researcher at Facebook."
+description: "Recent PhD graduate in social psychology and soon-to-be researcher at Facebook"

 ---

 Thanks for visiting!
-I'm currently a PhD student in social psychology at Harvard University.
-I conduct behavioral experiments to understand how we reason about other people.
+I recently received my PhD in social psychology from Harvard University.
+My dissertation examined the tension between accuracy and fairness and the implications of this tension for the development of artificial intelligence.
 Starting July 2019, I'll be a researcher at Facebook in Menlo Park, CA.